 Chromosomal aneuploidy is a type of chromosome abnormality that occurs when a cell has either too many or too few chromosomes.
 The most common example of a chromosomal aneuploidy is Down syndrome, or trisomy 21, which involves an extra chromosome 21.
 Other common chromosomal aneuploidies are trisomy 13, trisomy 18, Turner syndrome and Klinefelter syndrome, which can result in liveborn children with a range of birth defects and cognitive disability.
-Other chromosomal aneuploidy includes an extra chromosome 15, 16, or 22, which results in a miscarriage early in pregnancy.
+An extra chromosome 15, 16, or 22, results in a miscarriage early in pregnancy.

 |Maternal Age at Delivery

 PGD for Sex-Linked Disorders